Sidduri2025/RehabEdge/README.md

 ## Discussed Project Concept and Feasibility
 Held a team discussion on the idea of creating a remote physical therapy app using Edge AI.
 Talked about possible target users (patients and doctors) and overall goals.

+## Identified Key User Roles and Needs

+Brainstormed two primary user roles: patients and doctors.
+Listed their needs such as reminders, posture tracking, and progress monitoring.